We are digitally transforming the healthcare industry one clinic, surgery, and hospital at a time.

 If you have given consent, we may share your information with carefully selected third-party organisations and business partners and they may contact you directly.
 If you prefer not to receive direct marketing communications from the third-party please contact them directly to withdraw the consent.

 You have certain rights in relation to the information that we hold about you.
 Details of these rights and how to exercise them are set out below.
 Please note we will require evidence of your identity before we are able to respond to your request.
 This is a security measure to ensure that your information is not disclosed to a person who does not have the right to receive it.
-We may also contact you to ask you for further information in relation to your request to speed up your response.
-To exercise or discuss any of your rights please contact us at email@example.com.
+We may also contact you to ask you for further information in relation to your request.
+To exercise or discuss any of your rights please contact us at firstname.lastname@example.org.

 Right of Access: You have the right at any time to ask us for a copy of the information that we hold about you and to check that we are lawfully processing it.
 Where we have good reason, and where data protection law permits, we can refuse your request for a copy of your information, or certain elements of the request.
 If we refuse your request or any element of it, we will provide you with our reasons for doing so.